Amazon Simple Storage Service controls

 :true

-This control checks whether the preceding Amazon S3 public access block settings are configured
+This control checks whether the preceding Amazon S3 block public access settings are configured

-at the account level.
-The control fails if one or more of the public access block settings are set to
+at the account level for an S3 general purpose bucket.
+The control fails if one or more of the

 .